Better Call Saul season 6: COVID-19 delays

-Odenkirk's on-set collapse
+Odenkirk's on-set heart attack

 On July 27, 2021, after filming a "Point and Shoot" scene for twelve hours, Odenkirk was riding his exercise bike when he suffered a heart attack.
 Seehorn, Fabian, and Dalton were nearby and immediately called for help upon seeing him collapse.
-The shows health safety supervisor Rosa Estrada and Assistant Director Angie Meyer administered CPR and deployed an automated defibrillator; it took three attempts for his pulse to return.
+The show's health safety supervisor Rosa Estrada and Assistant Director Angie Meyer administered CPR and deployed an automated defibrillator; it took three attempts for his pulse to return.
 Odenkirk was rushed to Presbyterian Hospital, where two stents were put in his body to relieve plaque buildup.
 Odenkirk was treated without further surgery and took a five-week break from filming, requiring production to make accommodating schedule changes.
 In mid-August, Dalton said scenes not involving Odenkirk were being filmed, but Odenkirk had not yet been given clearance to return.
 Odenkirk confirmed by early September 2021 that he was back on set filming.

+After the series had concluded, Gould would say that had Odenkirk not recovered, he and the producers likely would not have continued on without their star and dropped the show.

 Averted IATSE strike

 In October 2021, a potential strike by the International Alliance of Theatrical Stage Employees (IATSE) would have resulted in all productions in the New Mexico film and television industry shutting down, including Better Call Saul.
 Odenkirk, Gould, New Mexico Governor Michelle Lujan Grisham and several members of the New Mexico state legislature voiced their support for the IATSE and for creating better working conditions for the unionized crew members.
 On October 16, 2021, a tentative agreement was made before the deadline between the IATSE and the Alliance of Motion Picture and Television Producers, temporarily averting a strike.
 The contract was ratified by the IATSE members on November 15, 2021, ending all prospects of a strike and allowing production to continue without interruption.